-Registered Ph.D. students who wish to modify their academic responsibilities because of the birth or adoption of a child may request parental support and relief during or following the term in which the birth or adoption occurs.
+Registered Ph.D. students who wish to modify their academic responsibilities because of the birth or adoption of a child may request parental relief during or following the term in which the birth or adoption occurs.
 For the whole of the term in which the support and relief are requested, the student's academic clock stops, effectively adding an additional term to the total time to degree.
 During this period, students remain registered, receive the full financial aid package as specified in their letter of admission, and will have departmental academic expectations modified to best suit the specific situation.
 The precise nature of the academic responsibilities undertaken or suspended during this period should be a matter of consultation among the adviser, the student, and the Graduate School, with the understanding that students are entitled to full relief for at least an eight-week period.
-Students who take only eight weeks of relief during the semester in which, or just after, a birth or adoption occurs may receive an additional eight weeks of stipend funded by the Graduate School in a later semester; Parental Relief may not be combined with other funding.
 To arrange for parental relief, contact the appropriate associate dean four months prior to the birth or adoption.
+For more information, see: https://gsas.yale.edu/parental-relief-phd-students